nsamelson/go-mandlebrot/README.md

 - iMax : Maximum imaginary part of the complex number.
 - maxEsc : Maximum number of iterations

-The backend will the compute the mandlebrot set between the range defined by x_1 and x_2 and return an image of that set.
+The backend will then compute the mandlebrot set between the range defined by x_1 and x_2 and return an image of that set.

 ### Loadbalancer